-The Kaiser Permanente Asian Association advances the broad mission of Kaiser Permanente, to provide high quality affordable health care to the communities we serve.
-This includes a particular focus on the needs of Asian Pacific Islander communities within the Northern California region, and the development of internal and community leaders who can help those communities thrive.
+The Kaiser Permanente Asian Association provides scholarships, leadership development opportunities, and a free services outreach program to improve the health of our members and the communities we serve.
+In particular, we focus on the needs of Asian Pacific Islander communities within the Northern California region and the development of internal leaders who can help those communities thrive.

-In support of the diverse communities we serve, Kaiser Permanente’s Asian Pacific Island employees believe that they have equal opportunities to serve as leaders, and see their own cultures reflected and valued by KP leadership teams at every level.
-The Kaiser Permanente Asian Association is recognized as a significant voice and leader in the MBRG community, instrumental in realizing KP’s goal to be a national leader in diversity and inclusion.
+All of Kaiser Permanente’s API employees have equal opportunities to serve as organizational leaders and to support their diverse communities.
+In addition, by being a part of KPAA, they have a significant voice in the multicultural community and are instrumental in realizing KP’s goal to be a national leader in equity, diversity and inclusion.

 KPAA was founded in 1992 to build Asian leaders within KP, to enhance their ability to influence direction within the organization, and to foster young and upcoming leaders through high school scholarships.

 In the Northern California region, the API population makes up more than 25 percent of the physician and employee workforce and about 8 percent of our health care membership.
 A tremendous opportunity exists, therefore, to fully leverage our API cultural heritage to increase KP’s competitive advantage and to enhance our service to members, patients, employees, physicians and the community at large.